 These security measures are put in place to ensure that everyone on the property is safe.
 But sadly, many people are injured in accidents caused by inadequate security on a property.

-If you are in this situation, contact KaplunMarx to learn about your right to file an inadequate security lawsuit.
-We have helped countless clients recover compensation in negligent security cases, and we’re ready to help you as well.
+If you are in this situation, contact a Philadelphia negligent security lawyer at KaplunMarx to learn about your right to file an inadequate security lawsuit.
+Our premises liability lawyers in Philadelphia have helped countless clients recover compensation in negligent security cases, and we’re ready to help you as well.

 What Are the Risks of Negligent Security?